TheIoTLearningInitiative/IntelEdison/documentation/WeAreBimbo.md

   -
 - Challenge
   - Let's integrate all components
-  - Deliver data to our "Somos Bimbo" Dashboard
+  - Deliver data to our "Somos Bimbo" Dashboard by changing "ProjectName" to your "BimboProject"
+  - Change the message from ""

 # Hardware Specialist